-NOTE: On some models the burner heads and caps are all the same size and can be used in any of the 4 needed locations.
+Replace the burner caps.
+Make sure that caps are replaced on the correct size burner.
+There is one small, 2 medium and one large cap.
+(NOTE: On some models the caps are all the same size and can be used in any of the 4 needed locations.)